wbuchwalter/on-demand-training-cntk/doc/vsts.md

 1. Don't check Continuous Integration (unless you are rich and want to spin up a GPU VM every time there is new commit)
 1. If your repository is hosted on Github, go to the *Repository* tab, grand acces to your Github account, and choose your repository.
 If your code is hosted on VSTS you shouldn't need to change anything.

 Here is what the build definition will look like:
 ![](/doc/images/04.png)

+1. __Provision and Train__: In this step we want to create a new resource group based on our ARM template and captured VM image.
+The ARM template contains a custom extension which will call our [extension.sh script](https://github.com/wbuchwalter/on-demand-training-cntk/blob/master/env/extension.sh).
+This script will install some dependencies, build a docker image, train our model, and upload the result to azure blob storage.
+1. __Download Artifacts__:
+1. __Publish Artifacts__:
+1. __Delete Resrouce Group__